nibi79/zigbee2mqtt/README.md

 ## Discovery

-After configuring **Zigbee2Mqtt Server** and the server goes ONLINE, you can manually start discovery.
-If successful, your devices will be found and can be added without further configuration.
+After configuring the **Zigbee2Mqtt Server**, automatic discovery for **Zigbee2Mqtt Device** will start.
+If successful, your **Zigbee2Mqtt Device** will be found and can be added without further configuration.

 ## Binding Configuration